Northbridge Public Schools Elementary Curriculum Overview

 Phonics, decoding, and vocabulary development

-Complex, grade-level texts with scaffolding
+Access to complex, grade-level texts with appropriate scaffolding

-Genre-diverse and culturally inclusive literature
+A wide range of genres and culturally inclusive literature

 Support for English Language Learners at all proficiency levels